 For the last few years now, blockchain technology has continuously disrupted the way companies do business, especially in the financial industry.
 More than just the foundation for cryptocurrency investments, however, blockchain technology has completely innovated everyday processes and the supply chain efficiency of businesses in nearly every industry.One such industry where blockchain and the distributed ledger is starting to make an impact is in legal services.
-New disruptive technologies are beginning to transform the way legal departments and law firms handle their business processes, and blockchain is becomingthe new standard in contract management, efficiency, and uniformity.
+New disruptive technologies like contract management software are beginning to transform the way legal departments and law firms handle their business processes, and blockchain is becomingthe new standard in contract management, efficiency, and uniformity.

 Blockchain Disruption in Legal Fields

 Blockchain technology, introduced at the inception of digital currencies and mining protocols, enables transaction records to be kept on a digital ledger shared with everyone on a secure network.
 Due to the efficient and reliable manner that blockchains are processed, this new technology has opened the door for legal companies to create contracts, verify important legal documents, and record commercial transactions seamlessly.Better tools and automationintroduced by blockchain technology can help lawyers reduce the time spent on redundant administrative task so they can focus on developing relationships with their clients.

 Standard legal contracts are manually generated and require physical signatures, original documentation, and notaries.
 Blockchain has introduced new digital processes called "smart contracts" that require less lawyer involvement and can allow contracts to managed directly through both relevant parties.
 Already advanced tools and templates allow lawyers and legal department professionals to generate and digitally distributed contracted documents.
 The blockchain then stores signatures and through a variety of predefined triggers can efficiently exchange funds, property ownership, shares, or anything else that a standard contract would allow.